varshalambe/SoftwareTestingProjects1/README.md

 # SoftwareTestingProjects1
-Objective - Test plan for VWO.com and Test cases of Login page and dashboard.
+Objective - To make Test plan for VWO.com and Create Test cases for Login page and dashboard module.